-"a multi - faceted, multi-skilled body which would combine the services provides by existing Courts, Tribunals and Inspectors in the environmental field. it would be a 'one stop shop', which should lead to faster, cheaper and the more effective resolution of disputes in the environmental area.
+"a multi-faceted, multi-skilled body which would combine the services provided by existing Courts, Tribunals and Inspectors in the environmental field.
+It would be a 'one stop shop', which should lead to faster, cheaper and the more effective resolution of disputes in the environmental area.
 It would avoid increasing the load on already over burdened lay institutions by trying to compel them to resolve issues with which they are not designed to deal.
 It could be a forum in which the Judges could play a different role.
 A role which enabled them not to examine environmental problems with limited vision.
-It would however be based on our existing experience, combining the skills of the existing inspectorate, the Land Tribunal and other administrative bodies.
-It could be an exciting project."
+It could however be based on our existing experience, combining the skills of the existing inspectorate, the Land Tribunal and other administrative bodies.
+It could be an exciting project"

 According to Lord Woolf, "while environmental law is now clearly a permanent feature of the legal scene, it still lacks clear boundaries."
 It might be 'preferable that the boundaries are left to be established by Judicial decision as the law developed.
 After all, the great strength of the English Law has been its pragmatic approach".

 Further, where urgent decisions are required, there are often no easy options for preserving the status quo pending the resolution of the dispute.

 If the project is allowed to go ahead, there may be irreperable damage to the environment; if it is stopped, there may be irreperable damage to an important economic interest.
-(See Environment Enforcement: The need for a specialised court - by Robert Cranworth QC (Jour of Planning and Environment, 1992 p.
-798 at 806).
+(See Environment Enforcement: The need for a specialised court - by Robert Cranworth QC (Jour of Planning & Environment, 1992 p.798 at 806).
 Robert Cranworth advocates the constitution of a unified tribunal with a simple procedure which looks to the need of customers, which takes the form of a Court or an expert panel, the allocation of a procedure adopted to the needs of each case - which would operate at two levels - first tier by a single Judge or technical person and a review by a panel of experts presided over by a High Court Judge - and not limited to 'Wednesbury' grounds.

-23. In the USA the position is not different.
-It is accepted that when the adversary process yields conflicting testimony on complicated and unfamiliar issues and the participants cannot fully understand the nature of the dispute, Courts may not be competent to make reasoned and principled decision.
-Concern over this problem led the Carnegie
+In the USA the position is not different.
+It is accepted that when the adversary process yields conflicting testimony on complicated and unfamiliar issues and the participants cannot fully understand the nature of the dispute, Courts may not be competent to make reasoned and principled decisions.

-Commission of Science and Technology (1993) and the Government to undertake and Technology (1993) and the Government to undertake a study of the problems of science and technology in Judicial decision making.
-In the introduction to its final report, the Commission concluded:

-"The Courts' ability to handle complex science-rich cases has recently been called into question, with widespread allegations that the Judicial system is increasingly unable to manage and adjudicate science and technology (S&T) issues.
-Critics have objected that Judges cannot make appropriate decisions because they lack technical training, that the Jurors do not comprehend the complexity of the evidence they are supposed to analyze, and that the export witnesses on whom the system relies are mercenaries whose biased testimony frequently determinations.
+Concern over this problem led the Carnegie Commission of Science & Technology (1993) and the Government to undertake a study of the problems of science and technology in Judicial decision making.
+In the introduction to its final report, the Commission concluded issues.
+Critics have objected that Judges cannot make appropriate decisions because they lack technical training, that the Jurors do not comprehend the complexity of the evidence they are supposed to analyze, and that the expert witnesses on whom the system relies are merceneries whose biased testimony frequently produces erroneous and inconsistent determinations.
 If these claims go unanswered, or are not dealt with, confidence in the Judiciary will be undermined as the public becomes convinced that the Courts as now constituted are incapable of correctly resolving some of the more pressing legal issues of our day."